PascalBod/IMTAtlantique-2023/README.md

 Question 1: each task displays a trace message.
 How does it happen that the contents of the messages are not mixed, from time to time?

-Question 2: remove the call to `vTaskDelay` function in `app_main`.
+Question 2: remove the call to `vTaskDelay` function in one task.
 Build, run, check trace messages.
 What happens?
 How do you explain this?

 Question 3: reduce task stack size to 100.
 Build, run, check trace messages.
 What happens?